thosgood/this-weeks-finds/markdown/week4.md

 computers for simulating cellular automata, the so-called CAM machines.
-I have spent many enjoyable hours watching beautiful patterns do their thing on a big-screen color TV while CAM 6 busily simulates them on a 256 x 256 lattice at the rate of many generations a second.
+I have spent many enjoyable hours watching beautiful patterns do their thing on a big-screen color TV while CAM 6 busily simulates them on a
+$256 \times 256$ lattice at the rate of many generations a second.
 (The CAM 8 chip was still being debugged when I last checked.)
 More recently, Jim Gilliam, a grad student here at UCR, found a very nice program for the game of Life on Xwindows, called xlife.
 On my Sparcstation it is even